-It’s very windy and dry in Hawaii.
-Strong gusts complicate wildfires and prompt evacuations
+Hawaii wildfires burn homes in Maui and force evacuations

 Fires were rare in Hawaii and on other tropical islands before humans arrived, and native ecosystems evolved without them.
 This means great environmental damage can occur when fires erupt.
 For example, fires remove vegetation.
 When a fire is followed by heavy rainfall, the rain can carry loose soil into the ocean, where it can smother coral reefs.

+A major fire on the Big Island in 2021 burned homes and forced thousands to evacuate.

-The island of Oahu, where Honolulu is located, was dealing with power outages and traffic problems, said Adam Weintraub, communication director for Hawaii Emergency Management Agency.
+The island of Oahu, where Honolulu is located, also was dealing with power outages, downed power lines and traffic problems, said Adam Weintraub, communication director for Hawaii Emergency Management Agency.

 The weather service had in effect a high wind warning and red flag warnings for dangerous fire weather, Powell said.

 These conditions were expected through Tuesday, decreasing throughout the day Wednesday and into Thursday.
-“It’s going to feel windy for a few days,” Powell said.

 ___ Associated Press writer Audrey McAvoy contributed to this report.